PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 09:56:14
+Last updated: 2024-04-05 09:56:47
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: In this world, everything is governed by balance.
+There’s what you stand to gain and what you stand to lose.
+And when you think you’ve got nothing to lose, you become overconfident - Professor